 Fr.
 Laurence and our pilgrims in meditation at the St. Simon the Canaanite Chapel in Cana.

 Our pilgrim, Larry Veloso, was asked by Fr.
-Laurence to share his challenging journey, inspire fellow pilgrims with his personal witnessing of the Lord’s loving work in his life, which is battling a life threatening illness.
+Laurence to share his challenging journey, inspire fellow pilgrims with his personal witnessing of the Lord’s loving work in his life, through a battle with a life-threatening illness.

 Note: Photo is Larry with his wife, Dedit, before the renewal of marriage vows at the Wedding Church of Cana.

-A sketch prepared by our pilgrim, Ludwig Clarke, of Fr.
+A sketch prepared by our pilgrim, Ludwig Braun, of Fr.
 Laurence giving reflections while on a boat ride on the Sea of Galilee.

-A complete group photo at the River Jordan before the renewal of baptismal vows.
+A complete group photo at the River Jordan before the renewal of baptismal vows at the Jordan River.

 Dear fellow pilgrims: John Main said that the purpose of life is to respond fully to the gift of our being.
 In other words: each one of us is called to fullness of life.
 Fullness of life means different things to different people.
 Personally, I have always found music to be part of it: A gift like perhaps none other.
 This is possibly one of the finest, universally beautiful melodies ever written: https://youtu.be/1pmBJLI4kVw